 Regular exercise can strengthen your heart and lungs, which helps relieve asthma symptoms.
 If you exercise in cold temperatures, wear a face mask to warm the air you breathe.

-While some alternative remedies are used for asthma, in most cases more research is needed to see how well they work and to measure the extent of possible side effects.
+In most cases, more research is needed to see how well alternative remedies work and to measure the extent of possible side effects.
 Alternative asthma treatments include: